4.87 from 38 votes

 • Grease two 4-inch diameter ramekins .

-• In a medium microwave-safe bowl, whisk the nut butter and egg together until smooth.
+• In a medium bowl, whisk the nut butter and egg together until smooth.
 Stir in the flax seed meal, cinnamon, baking powder, and salt until well combined.

 • Run a sharp knife around the inside of the ramekins and flip the muffins out onto a wire rack.
 Slice in half and toast to your liking.